-ACCOUNT NO.:
+ACCOUNT NO

-SHAREHOLDER'S NAME: 3
+SHAREHOLDER'S NAME: 1

 No. OF SHARES:

-Please admit Sugar Refinery PLC, to be
+Please admit to the 16th Annual General Meeting of Dangote S Sugar Refinery PLC, to be

 held at the Eko Hotel & Suites, Victoria Island, Lagos, on the 15th June, 2022 at 11:00am.
-Signature of Person Attending:

-Proxy( ) Shareholder( ) [Pleasetick appropriate box]
+Signature of Person Attending: Proxy () Shareholder () [Please tick appropriate box]

 THIS CARD IS TO BE SIGNED AT THE VENUE IN THE PRESENCE OF THE REGISTRAR.